Skip to main content

 New Carlisle, Ohio · FDIC Cert #29173

-New Carlisle FSB is an FDIC-insured bank (Certificate #29173) with $255M in total assets and $185M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for New Carlisle FSB, an FDIC-insured bank (Certificate #29173) with $255M in total assets and $185M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in New Carlisle, Ohio, the bank maintains a Tier 1 capital ratio of 10.26% (Well-Capitalized) and a nonperforming loan ratio of 1.08%.
-BankHealthData assigns a composite Health Grade of C (56/100).
+BankHealthData assigns a composite Health Grade of C (56/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 New Carlisle FSB (FDIC cert 29173) is a community bank — $255M in total assets, $185M in deposits, serving the New Carlisle, Ohio area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.